sunnybhambhani/todayslearning/k8s_deploy_security_practices.md

 - **securityContext.readOnlyRootFilesystem**
   - The `securityContext.readOnlyRootFilesystem` setting is used to prevent write access to a container's root filesystem.
   - When this setting is enabled and set to `true`, the container's root filesystem is mounted as read-only, resulting in a runtime error if any attempt to write to the root filesystem fails.
-  - Enabling this will for sure reduce the attack surface, However, keep in mind that this setting may not be appropriate for all containers, particularly those that require write access to the root filesystem to function properly.
+  - Enabling this will for sure reduce the attack surface, However, do keep in mind that this setting may not be appropriate for all containers/applications, particularly those that require write access to the root filesystem to function properly.
   ```yaml
   containers:
   - name: webapp